Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Introduction, setting, main results

 \subsection{Grushin structures and geometric quantum confinement}

 ~

-The study of a quantum particle on degenerate Riemannian manifolds, and the problem of the purely geometric confinement away from the singularity locus of the metric, as opposite to the dynamical transmission across the singularity, has recently attracted a considerable amount of attention in relation to Grushin structures on sphere, cylinder, cone, and plane \cite{Boscain-Laurent-2013,Boscain-Prandi-Seri-2014-CPDE2016,Prandi-Rizzi-Seri-2016,Boscain-Prandi-JDE-2016,Franceschi-Prandi-Rizzi-2017,GMP-Grushin-2018,Boscain-Neel-2019}, as well as, more generally, on two-dimensional orientable compact manifolds with generic genus \cite{Boscain-Laurent-2013}, and $d$-dimensional incomplete Riemannian manifolds \cite{Prandi-Rizzi-Seri-2016}.
+The study of a quantum particle on degenerate Riemannian manifolds, and the problem of the purely geometric confinement away from the singularity locus of the metric, as opposite to the dynamical transmission across the singularity, has recently attracted a considerable amount of attention in relation to Grushin structures and to the induced confining effective potentials on cylinder, cone, and plane (as in the works \cite{Nenciu-Nenciu-2009,Boscain-Laurent-2013,Boscain-Prandi-Seri-2014-CPDE2016,Prandi-Rizzi-Seri-2016,Boscain-Prandi-JDE-2016,Franceschi-Prandi-Rizzi-2017,GMP-Grushin-2018,Boscain-Neel-2019,PozzoliGru-2020volume,Boscain-Beschastnnyi-Pozzoli-2020,GM-Grushin3-2020,GMP-heat-2021}), as well as, more generally, on two-step two-dimensional almost-Riemannian structures \cite{Boscain-Laurent-2013,Boscain-Beschastnnyi-Pozzoli-2020,IB-2021}, or also generalisations to almost-Riemannian structures in any dimension and of any step, and even to sub-Riemannian geometries, provided that certain geometrical assumptions on the singular set are taken \cite{Franceschi-Prandi-Rizzi-2017,Prandi-Rizzi-Seri-2016}.
+On a related note, a satisfactory interpretation of the heat-confinement in the Grushin cylinder is known in terms of Brownian motions \cite{Boscain-Neel-2019} and random walks \cite{Agra-Bosca-Neel-Rizzi-2018}.

+Underlying such analyses there is a natural problem of \emph{control of essential self-adjointness or lack thereof}, whence also a natural problem of identification, classification, and analysis of self-adjoint extensions, for the minimally defined Laplace-Beltrami operator on manifold.

 In this work we focus on the paradigmatic class of \emph{quantum models on Grushin cylinder}: the latter is a two-dimensional manifold built upon $\mathbb{R}\times\mathbb{S}^1$ with an incomplete Riemannian metric both on the right and the left open half-cylinder $\mathbb{R}^{\pm}\times\mathbb{S}^1$, and a singularity of the metric along the separation circle among the two halves.